 Have you been physically injured so badly that you are no longer able to work?
 Do you suffer from a long-term mental disability that makes it impossible to hold a job?
 Have you applied for social security benefits and been denied?Unfortunately, two out of three people who apply for social security benefits are denied the first-time they apply.
-It’s also not uncommon for an individual’s benefits to be terminated, even after they’ve been approved.
+It’s also not uncommon for an individual’s benefits to terminate, even after approval.

-You can help tip the odds in your favor by retaining an experienced social security attorneys at Glen Lerner Injury Attorneys.
-We will put our knowledge to work to help increase the chances of getting your social security application approved the first-time.
+You can help tip the odds in your favor by retaining an experienced social security lawyer at Glen Lerner Injury Attorneys.
+We will put our knowledge to work to help increase the chances of approval the first time.
 We can also help file an appeal for those who have been denied or had their benefits terminated.

 Social Security Benefits